Proff. Teresa Russo, Anna Oriolo e Gaspare Dalia, EUWEB Key Staff Members expressed their satisfaction for the success of today training course.

 The event was open to the participation of students from the Specialization School of Legal Professions and the Master of Commercial Law.

-For the contents of the lectures, see the section Activities/Training courses on our home page.
+For the contents of the lectures, see the section The Module/Didactic Materials on our home page.